luketpeterson/atomspace-bootstrap-guide/contents/01_getting_oriented.rst

 Once connected to the cogserver, you can access the Scheme shell by running the :code:`scm` command.

 The documentation asserts that the cogserver approach is superior for performance, but at my novice level, I find Option 1 to be more convenient.
-Also I enjoy the customizations I made to my `~/.guile` file, that isn't loaded when guile is run by the OpenCog server process.
+Also I enjoy the customizations I made to my `~/.guile` file, but that file isn't loaded when guile is run by the OpenCog server process.

 Poking around in Scheme
 ------------------------------------------------------------------------